Railroads & Locomotives Railroad Operations Horseshoe Curve

 Mention the name, “horseshoe curve,” and your mind will immediately think of the World Famous Horseshoe Curve nestled deep in the Allegheny Mountains west of Altoona, Penn.
 That shouldn’t be a surprise considering this landmark’s history and engineering marvel that’s been attracting visitors for 170 years, ranging from the curious to the most enthusiastic.

 Pennsy chief engineer J. Edgar Thomson headed the project.
 The set location for the curve at Kittanning Point was the result of a dozen passage options being surveyed.
-The four-year slog to carve through the Alleghenies was made possible by the hard work of Irish immigrants hired by the Pennsylvania Railroad.
+The four-year slog to carve through the Alleghenies began in 1850 and was made possible by the hard work of Irish immigrants hired by the Pennsylvania Railroad.
 The Horseshoe Curve, and ultimately the new Pittsburgh-Harrisburg main line, opened on February 15, 1854.
 From there grew a legendary railroad that would stretch well into the U.S. history books beyond its eventual 10,000-mile network.

 Children watch along a fence as a freight train passes